electrical safety during outages

 If you smell gas during an outage, act quickly.
 Ventilate the area by opening windows and doors, then leave the building immediately.
 Avoid using electrical switches or appliances that could ignite the gas.
 Remember, many carbon monoxide myths can lead to dangerous mistakes—don’t ignore the smell or assume it’s harmless.
 Prioritize emergency preparedness by knowing how to respond, ensuring everyone’s safety until professional help arrives.

-DIY Generator Shed Ventilation & Exhaust Kit With Cooling System.
-Includes High-Flow Shutter Fan, Flexible Exhaust Extension, Weatherproof Louvered Vents, And Cable Grommets For Outdoor Enclosures
+DIY Generator Shed Ventilation & Exhaust Kit with Cooling System.
+Includes High-Flow Shutter Fan, Flexible Exhaust Extension, Weatherproof Louvered Vents, and Cable Grommets for Outdoor Enclosures

-DIY Generator Shed Ventilation & Exhaust Kit With Cooling System.
-Includes High-Flow Shutter Fan, Flexible Exhaust Extension, Weatherproof Louvered Vents, And Cable Grommets For Outdoor Enclosures
+DIY Generator Shed Ventilation & Exhaust Kit with Cooling System.
+Includes High-Flow Shutter Fan, Flexible Exhaust Extension, Weatherproof Louvered Vents, and Cable Grommets for Outdoor Enclosures

 As an affiliate, we earn on qualifying purchases.